-Confused and unsure of who to trust, Phoenix turns to the Hellfire Club and they unlock that which was hidden below.
+Confused and unsure who to trust, Phoenix turns to the Hellfire Club, and they unlock that hidden below.
 With her potential unlocked, Phoenix becomes Dark Phoenix and instantly sends fear throughout the galaxy.
 This includes her former team, the X-Men.

 4. Red Skull

 Red Skull stands for everything that Captain America does not.
 While Steve Rogers believes in what’s right, he believes in an Arian race, dictatorship, violence to force change, and many other reprehensible acts.
 In fact, of all Captain America’s enemies, none are as important and recognizable as Red Skull.